Sliceable White Bread

 - Add the eggs, sugar, salt, and flour to the bowl.
 Mix with the paddle until blended.

-- Switch the paddle for a dough hook and knead the dough for 10 minutes on low.
+- Switch the paddle for a dough hook and knead the dough for 6 minutes on low.
 The dough should be soft and supple to the touch.
-Add the dough ball to a greased bowl and allow it to rise for 2 hours.

 - Allow them to sit for another 1 hour.

-- Allow them to cool on a wire rack before slicing.
+- Allow them to cool before slicing.

 Notes